mikehostetler/codeswarm-master/README.md

-# Node Deploy
+# Vouch-CD

-A simple server for building and deploying apps through Node.
+A simple coninuous integration and deployment server for building and deploying apps through Node.

 ## Installation & Startup